Honey extraction

 Normally, the honey is stored by honey bees in their beeswax honeycomb; in framed bee hives, the honey is stored on a wooden structure called a frame.
-The honey frames are typically harvested in the late summer, when they will be most filled with honey.
-On a completely filled frame, the cells will be capped over by the bees for storage; that is, each cell containing honey will be sealed with a capping made of beeswax.
+The honey frames are typically harvested in late summer when they are most filled with honey.
+On a fully filled frame, the cells will be capped over by the bees for storage, meaning each cell containing honey will be sealed with a capping made of beeswax.